D. Sridhar Babu

-Duddilla Sridhar Babu is an Indian politician from Indian National Congress and is a member of the Telangana Assembly.
-He was a member of the Andhra Pradesh Legislative Assembly, representing the Indian National Congress.
-He was the Minister for Civil Supplies, Consumer Affairs, Legal Metrology and Legislative Affairs in the Government of Andhra Pradesh prior to that state being divided.
-He is now the MLA from Manthani Constituency, which he won in the 2018 Assembly Elections in Telangana.
-This is his fourth term as MLA.
-Sridhar Babu is one of the senior most leaders in the Telangana Congress Party.Sridhar Babu is an AICC All India Congress Committee Secretary attached to the AICC General Secretary, incharge of Karanataka as of July 2022.
+Duddilla Sridhar Babu (born 30 May 1969) is an Indian politician from Indian National Congress and is a member of the Telangana Assembly from Manthani Constituency, Peddapalli district which he won for the fifth time as MLA in December 2023.
+He is a senior Minister in the Telangana Government holding the crucial portfolios of Information Technology, Electronics & Communication, Industry & Commerce and Legislative Affairs.

+Sridhar Babu is one of the senior most leaders in the Telangana Congress Party, and was an AICC All India Congress Committee Secretary attached to the AICC General Secretary, in charge of Karnataka from July 2022 to August 2024.
+He was the Minister for Civil Supplies, Consumer Affairs, Legal Metrology, and Legislative Affairs in the United Government of Andhra Pradesh prior to that state being divided.

 Background

 Duddilla Sridhar Babu is the fourth of six children of former Speaker of the Andhra Pradesh Assembly, the Indian National Congress politician Sri D. Sripada Rao.
-He graduated from the University of Delhi and was a practising lawyer at Andhra Pradesh High Court before entering politics in 1999 following the assassination of his father by Naxalites.
+He graduated with B.A, L.L.B. from the University of Delhi, and M. A. Political Science from University of Hyderabad.
+Babu was a practicing lawyer at Andhra Pradesh High Court before entering politics in 1999 following the assassination of his father by Naxalites.
 At that time he decided that it was incumbent on him to continue the work of his father in the Manthani constituency and more specifically in the Karimnagar district in which it is situated.

+Personal life

-A keen cricketer as a student — he represented Nizam College and the University of Hyderabad — Sridhar Babu is married to Ms Shailaja Ramaiyer, an officer in the Indian Administrative Service of the Telangana Cadre, while being a MLA.
+Sridhar Babu was a keen cricketer as a student, he represented Nizam College and the University of Hyderabad.
+Sridhar Babu is married to Ms Shailaja Ramaiyer an Indian Administrative Service officer of the Telangana Cadre, while being a MLA.
 The couple have two children.